marcusgia2505/classEx_doc/docs/Elements.rst

 variable x-axis and y-axis
 	The variable which should be displayed on the x-axis and y-axis. minimum/maximum/label x-axis
-	Minimum, maximum and label of x-axis minimum/maximum/label y-axis
+	Minimum, maximum and label of the x-axis minimum/maximum/label y-axis
-	Minimum, maximum and label of y-axis show element
+	Minimum, maximum and label of the y-axis show element
-	Always display element, only if stage is activated or only if it's activated and after.
+	Always display the element, only if the stage is activated or only if it's activated and after.

 count
-	Participants are counted all together (or per treatment / role / group).
+	Participants are counted altogether (or per treatment/role/group).